Under pressure to deliver tangible digital marketing measurements? It's time to calculate your digital marketing ROI and demonstrate results

-Having said that, you can still have an approximate value of your marketing ROI.
+Having said that, you can still have an approximate value of your digital marketing ROI.
 This gives you insights into the effectiveness of your marketing efforts.

 Apart from providing a figure to your boss, it helps you to adjust your marketing strategy to improve results.
-But to prove your marketing ROI every month, you need tools to help you.
+But to prove your digital marketing ROI every month, you need tools to help you.

 In this blog post, I’ll show you six tools you can use to help you calculate the return on investment (ROI) of your marketing efforts.